Dear open-minded progressive, I hope you’ve enjoyed this weird excursion.

 In fact the simplest way to evaluate a government for human-rights violations is to think of all violence as the responsibility of the state, whether it is committed by men in uniforms or not.
 Otherwise, employing paramilitary criminals to do your dirty deeds, for a measure of plausible deniability, is far too easy.
 And quite popular these days.
 There is no sharp line between an army and a militia, between a militia and a gang, and between a gang and a bunch of criminals.
 As the laws of King Ine of Wessex famously put it:

 We use the term “thieves” if the number of men does not exceed seven, and “brigands” for a number between seven and thirty-five.
 Anything beyond this is an “army.”

-(A short course in actual Saxon history, such as that linked above, cannot come too late for many libertarians, who throughout the history of English legal theory have been overfond of construing the medieval world as a paradise of ordered liberty.
+(A short course in actual Saxon history, such as that linked above, cannot come too soon for many libertarians, who throughout the history of English legal theory have been overfond of construing the medieval world as a paradise of ordered liberty.
 Indeed we inherit many elegant constructs from medieval law.
 And one reason they are so elegant is that they had to operate in such a brutal environment of pervasive violence.)

 There is no reason at all that a libertarian, such as myself,1 cannot favor martial law.
 I am free when my rights are defined and secured against all comers, regardless of official pretensions.
 Freedom implies law; law implies order; order implies peace; peace implies victory.
 As a libertarian, the greatest threat to my property is not Uncle Sam, but thieves and brigands.
 If Uncle Sam wakes up from his present sclerotic slumber and shows the brigands a strong hand, my liberty has been increased.